wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/app-service-with-cdn.md

         }

 If your local debugger is attached, then you will get the regular debug experience with a local redirect.
-If it's running in the Azure web app, then it will redirect to:
+If it's running in the Azure Website, then it will redirect to:

 	http://<yourCDNName>.vo.msecnd.net/MemeGenerator/Generate?top=<formInput>&bottom=<formInput>